jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_hw/w01_d02_homework.md

     - `Union Square`
     - `Astor Place`

-- A Thank You message should be logged to the console.
+- A Thank You message should be logged to the alert.
 - The program should exit.

 Bonus: